 Benalmadena’s unique stargazing opportunities 800 metres up

-La Costa del Sol is more than just a beachside vacation this summer.
-Benalmadena Cable Car will extend its hours to 11pm starting in July, and until August 31.
-This allows visitors to enjoy a unique experience of stargazing at Monte Calamorro located over 800 meters above sea level.
+This summer, La Costa del Sol offers more than just seaside frolics.
+Starting in July and running until August 31, the Benalmadena Cable Car extends its hours until 11pm, inviting visitors to a unique stargazing experience atop Monte Calamorro, over 800 metres above sea level.

 The open-air planetarium, part of the “Las Noches del Teleférico” (cable car nights) programme, transforms the scenic summit into the best spot for exploring the cosmos.

 For an additional €3, visitors boarding the cable car after 8pm can join guided astronomical sessions starting at 9.45pm.
-El Aula del Cielo is a science education initiative that organizes the sessions.
-These sessions provide an accessible and enjoyable journey through night sky.
-The sessions are a fun and engaging way to learn about constellations, planets and deep space objects.
-They include mythological stories and expert insights.
+Organised by El Aula del Cielo, a science outreach initiative, the sessions offer an engaging and accessible journey through the night sky.
+Attendees can learn to identify constellations, stars, planets, and deep-space objects, full of mythological legends and other expert insights, making it ideal for all ages, both in English and Spanish.

-This summer the cable car trip is both a scenic adventure as well as a gateway into a cultural experience that combines nature, science, astronomy, in a unique setting.
-It’s a great opportunity to experience the cosmos from Malaga’s best vantage point.
+This summer, the cable car ride doubles as both a scenic adventure and a gateway to a cultural experience blending nature, science, and astronomy in an unmatched setting.
+This is a wonderful chance to connect with the universe from one of Malaga’s most spectacular vantage points.

 Free Subscribe